Tim Stauffer: New York Mets

 On July 31, 2015, Stauffer signed a minor league contract with the New York Mets.
-Stauffer pitched for the Las Vegas 51s of the Class AAA Pacific Coast League, and was promoted to the major leagues on September 8.
-Stauffer was designated for assignment by the Mets on October 12, 2015, thus making him a free agent to make room for Matt Reynolds on the 40-man roster.
+Stauffer pitched for the Las Vegas 51s of the Triple-A Pacific Coast League and was promoted to the major leagues on September 8.
+Stauffer was designated for assignment by the Mets on October 12, thus making him a free agent to make room for Matt Reynolds on the 40-man roster.
 Stauffer had a 7.94 ERA in five appearances for the Mets.

 Arizona Diamondbacks

-On December 23, 2015, Stauffer agreed to a minor league deal with the Arizona Diamondbacks.
-He was released on March 28, 2016.
+Stauffer agreed to a minor league contract with the Arizona Diamondbacks organization on December 23, 2015.
+He was released prior to the start of the season on March 28, 2016.